vtorshyn/jtextstat/README.md

 # jtextstat
 An simple Java application which scans a text file and prints statistics

-# Requirements
+## Requirements
 - Bash shell (*nix or Cygwin)
 - GNU Make
 - Perl
 - Java version >= 8

 # Usage
-To execute the application with provided sample data just type: make run
+To compile and execute the application with provided sample data just type: make run

 To remove build artefacts type: make clean

-# Big input file test
+## Big input file test
  make run-test

+# Maven
+Use common maven commands to compile and execute UT mvn clean install
+On success you should see jtextstat-0.0.1-SNAPSHOT.jar in target folder.

 # Notes
 Single thread execution time: